Halloween Safety Tips from Avery

 Pets may be forgotten in the melee of little monsters, but the constant knocking and doorbell ringing, the strangers at the door and the tempting bowls of candy can easily whip Fido into a fine frenzy.
 Take any pets away from the action to prevent them from chasing or biting a neighbor.
 Also keep in mind that chocolate is no friend to dogs and take care to hide the candy high enough to prevent your canine’s covert candy stealing.

 Some final do’s and don’ts for a safe Halloween

 ● Get crazy with reflective tape.
 It might not go with the ninja costume or ladybug ensemble, but liberally applying reflective tape to costumes or bags means instant visibility for your little goblin.

 ● Go online and check your local state website for sex offenders in your neighborhood.
 An unfortunate reality can be managed by avoiding those houses you find listed.

 ● Remember and obey traffic laws.
 In the excitement and festive spirit of the holiday, grown-ups and children alike can forget street safety.
 Use crosswalks whenever possible, look both ways before crossing, and stay on sidewalks as much as you can.

 ● Check your porch lights for burned out bulbs so visiting ghosts and pirates won’t trip or fall.

 ● Let your children get too close to luminaries or candles.
-While the kids are angling for the quickest route to the candy; it’s your job to make sure that the Jedi costume isn’t straying into the flickering flame inside your neighbor’s pumpkins.
+While the kids are angling for the quickest route to the candy; it’s your job to make sure that the mummy costume isn’t straying into the flickering flame inside your neighbor’s pumpkins.

 ● Allow kids to carve the pumpkins.
 Have them draw their design in marker or use Avery Sticker Paper to decorate their pumpkin.
 These stickers allow your child easy creativity without all the mess of a disemboweled pumpkin.
 If you choose to go old school with your pumpkins, leave the carving to the adults.